SvenjaHalfter/svenjahalfter.github.io/_pages/about.md

    <img src="/assets/images/Profile_pic.JPG" style="float: right;" height = "200" alt="">
 </figure>

 I graduated with a Master of Science in Marine Biology at the [University of Rostock](https://www.uni-rostock.de/en/) in Germany and at the [University Centre in Svalbard](unis.no) in the Norway in 2017, before I moved to Australia for my PhD.
 I'm currently working on how zooplankton control the Biological Carbon Pump in the Southern Ocean at the [Institute for Marine and Antarctic Studies](https://www.imas.utas.edu.au/) in Hobart, Tasmania.
+After I submit my PhD thesis in August 2021, I'll start a 1-year position as research assistant, also at IMAS, while looking for postdocs.

 My main interests are:
 - Role of plankton physiology, distribution and population dynamics in carbon export